 Vienna-Zagreb

-There's one non-stop train daily from Vienna to Zagreb that takes about 6 1/2 hours and five other trains with one to four stops.
+There are five or six daily trains from Vienna to Zagreb that take about 7 1/2 to 8 hours with one to three stops.
 Check schedules and book with thetrainline.com.

 Budapest-Zagreb